BigPolarBear1/Factorization_new/README.md

 This is a warning to everyone doing business with EU law enforcement: I'll fucking kill you.

 Seriously man.
 At this point ill move to fucking Russia if a company there hired me.
 Fuck europe 1000 times over.
 This place, I never had a future, this place has always been a slow death.
 I rather get threatened with guns in america then this life.
 Literally wasting my life here.
 I fucking hate this country.
 I will gladly go to war against europe, hack all their systems.

+Im telling you this.
+I rather go down fighting, then die this slow death.